For her dedicated commitment and campaigning for human rights, social justice and environmental protection.

-In 1981, she was part of a US congressional fact-finding mission visiting a UN refugee camp in Honduras, when an armed death squad from El Salvador crossed the border, entered the camp and abducted 40 refugees, and proceeded to march them towards El Salvador.
-Bianca Jagger and fellow members of the delegation gave chase along a dry riverbank, armed only with cameras.
-The abductors pointed their guns at them, but were told, "You would have to kill us all or we will denounce your crime to the world."
-There was a long silence and without explanation, the death squads released their captives and disappeared.
+1981 was a turning point year for her.
+She was part of a US congressional fact-finding mission visiting a UN refugee camp in Honduras when an armed death squad from El Salvador crossed the border, entered the camp and abducted 40 refugees, and proceeded to march them towards El Salvador.
+Bianca Jagger and fellow delegation members gave chase along a dry riverbank, armed only with cameras.
+The abductors pointed their guns at them but were told: "You would have to kill us all, or we will denounce your crime to the world."
+There was a long silence, and without explanation, the death squads released their captives and disappeared.

-In the 1990s she also spoke out on behalf of indigenous populations rights in Latin America, and to save the tropical rainforests where they live, campaigning on behalf of the Miskito Indians in Nicaragua against the government's granting of a logging concession to a Taiwanese company which would have endangered their habitat on the Atlantic Coast; helping demarcate the ancestral lands of the Yanomami people in Brazil against an invasion of gold miners; and working with other rainforest groups against the threatened clearance of about 40 per cent of the Amazon rainforests for soybean plantations for international export.
+During the same years, she spoke out on behalf of indigenous populations rights in Latin America to save the tropical rainforests where they live.
+She campaigned for the Miskito people in Nicaragua against the government's granting a logging concession to a Taiwanese company that would have endangered their habitat on the Atlantic Coast.
+She helped demarcate the ancestral lands of the Yanomami people in Brazil against an invasion of gold miners.
+She worked with other rainforest groups against the threatened clearance of about 40 per cent of the Amazon rainforests for soybean plantations for international export.

-In 2004 Jagger added her name to the international campaign seeking compensation from ChevronTexaco for gross environmental damage in the Ecuadorian Amazon.
+She added her name to the international campaign seeking compensation from ChevronTexaco for gross environmental damage in the Ecuadorian Amazon.
 The US-based oil company is accused of creating a "Rainforest Chernobyl", turning the Ecuadorian Amazon into an environmental quagmire.
-During two decades of operations in Ecuador (1971-1992) Texaco (now ChevronTexaco) dumped more than 50 per cent more oil into the rainforest environment than that spilled during the Exxon Valdez disaster.
+During two decades of operations in Ecuador (1971-1992), Texaco (now ChevronTexaco) dumped more than 50 per cent more oil into the rainforest environment than spilt during the Exxon Valdez disaster.
 The waste has spread over many years to contaminate groundwater, rivers and streams on which 30,000 people - including five indigenous groups - depend for water.

 Jagger was part of a fact-finding mission to the area in October 2003 and 2004.
 She confronted ChevronTexaco's CEO at the company's annual shareholders' meeting in April.
 "Instead of a single, dramatic spill that captured headlines around the world, what happened in Ecuador was far more... insidious," she said.
 "Over the course of 20 years, Texaco slowly poisoned the residents of the Oriente Region by dumping toxic waste and crude oil into the water systems.
 None of my past experiences as a human rights' campaigner prepared me for the environmental devastation I witnessed in the provinces of Orellana y Sucumbios.
 Nor was I prepared for the sad stories of human suffering and the heightened incidents of cancer and spontaneous abortions."